Sife-ops/shiritorikun/README.md

 ## How it works

 しりとりくん implements a minimal webscraper for [goo辞書](https://dictionary.goo.ne.jp/) to look up words submitted by users.
-Only the hash of a user's Discord ID is stored in our database for the purpose of game mechanics.
+It doesn't collect or save any user info!
+Only the [hash](https://en.wikipedia.org/wiki/Hash_function) of a user's Discord ID is stored in the database for the purpose of game mechanics.

 ## Planned features